Johanneum Gymnasium: The Stufenhaus

+In 2016, the Stufenhaus, a three-story building with a total area of 1460 square meters, replaced eight provisional container classrooms.
+It houses twelve classrooms and five differentiation rooms.

-The name Stufenhaus, in English "stepped house," is an allusion to a special design feature of the building: the terraces (“steps”) of the large outside staircase are provided with aphorisms in various languages, including the language of mathematics.
-The conception and order of the aphorisms symbolize the course of the languages taught in school.
-In addition, mathematics with the Pythagorean theorem forms a bridge between the ancient natural philosophers and the present day.
+The Stufenhaus ("stepped house") alludes to the terraces of the large outside staircase, which are lined with aphorisms in various languages and mathematical formulas.
+The order of the aphorisms symbolizes the course of languages taught in school.